provinzio/CoinTaxman/README.md

 - Add a way to retrieve price data from this exchange in `src/price_data.py` like `PriceData._get_price_binance`
 - Setup a wiki entry on how to retrieve the account statement and other useful information, which I can copy paste in our [Wiki](https://github.com/provinzio/CoinTaxman/wiki)

+#### Managing python module dependencies

+We use `pip-compile` from `pip-tools` to manage our python requirements, which separates "real" dependencies (e.g. dependencies/requirements.in) from all dependencies with there sub-dependencies (see requirements.txt).
+To update the dependencies, please update the files in the dependencies folder and run `make build-deps` or the corresponding commands by hand (see Makefile).

 # Ideas on crypto-taxation

 The taxation of cryptocurrency is probably not yet regulated down to the smallest detail in every country.
 Often there still seem to be ambiguities or gray areas.